Things to Do in Santiago de Compostela Beyond the Camino

 10 things to do in Santiago de Compostela

-We have picked 10 things to do in Santiago de Compostela that should keep you busy for a couple of days!
+We have picked 10 things to do in Santiago de Compostela that should keep you busy for a few days!

 1. The Cathedral of Santiago de Compostela